jmarcolan/blog/docs/flower_dataset/comprehensive_flower_dataset_image_classification_guide.md

 ```

 ### Creating Custom Datasets
 In instances where specific preprocessing needs arise, it is beneficial to create a custom dataset class.
-Below is a code snippet to demonstrate defining and utilizing a custom dataset
+Below is a code snippet to demonstrate defining and utilizing a custom dataset:

 ```python
 class CustomFlowerDataset: